szymonkulinski/2048-Game/README.md

 ```
 ## movingControls.cs

-Class that handles the player input.
+Class that handles cell moves.
 Player use arrow-keys to move the cells.
 There are 4 arrow-keys therefore there are 4 functions for handeling them, one for each.
 Since they are very similiar i will only explain one of them.

 ```cs
         private void moveRight()